 The factory settings can be restored with the command factory_reset b.
-Export configuration
+Export configuration c.
+Import configuration

 The current configuration can be saved in the CyBox folder '/tmp/' with the command sysupgrade -b /tmp/backup<mybackupname>.tar.gz.
 It can then be exported to a PC with SCP (or the program WinSCP for Windows).